 What are the problems you are trying to solve and why?

 Creating basic software is not cheap.
 It consumes equal time and effort from the developer.
 Hence, it is better to know why the user is ready to dive into it in the first place?

 Also, it is important to leave an equal space for all the project stakeholders to respond.

 Are there any similar products in the market?
 If yes, how would you ensure that your product overpowers them?

 If there’s a similar product in the market, then you need to work extra in the research, design, and planning phase.

-Know how you can make your product different from others already existing in the market?
-What values is should add that others are lacking?
+Know how you can make your product different from the ones already existing in the market?
+What values should you add that the others are lacking?

 What values the product is providing to the business?

 It is important to know what values your product gives to your company.
 Is it enhancing sales/revenue?
 Will it provide engaging data?